Hastwell/Rainier.NativeOmukadeConnector/README.md

 Without either of these, the plugin will assume you want to connect to the offical game servers and disable itself without doing anything.

 ### Compatable Servers
-Rainer NOC is compatable with the following server implementations:
+Rainier NOC is compatable with the following server implementations:
 * Omukade Cheyenne
 * Offical TCGL Servers (when not opting-in to Omukade use via command-line)